Favourites

 (2019, Mazin)

 Grim.
 Bleak.
 Brilliant!
-Having read numerous articles and watched documentaries about the Reactor 4 meltdown in April 1986, the 2019 HBO TV mini-series best explains just how big a horror-show the man-made accident was.
-The final episode, where Jared Harris gives detailed evidence during a hearing about what caused the accident, is also the most comprehensive explanation that I have ever seen.
-The series furthermore does a magnificent job paying homage to the thousands of “liquidators” who gave their lives to contain the disaster as much as possible.
+Having read numerous articles and watched documentaries about the Reactor 4 meltdown in April 1986, the 2019 HBO TV mini-series best explains what a horror-show the man-made accident was.
+The final episode, where Jared Harris provides detailed evidence during a hearing about what caused the accident, is also the most comprehensive explanation I have ever seen.
+The series also does a magnificent job paying homage to the thousands of “liquidators” who gave their lives to contain the disaster (as much as possible)

 Collateral